 We face an inherent risk of product liability exposure related to the testing of any of our current or future product candidates in clinical trials, and an even greater risk related to any commercialized products, such as our COVID-19 vaccine.
+We have received product liability claims against our COVID-19 vaccine, and expect to receive additional product liability claims in the future.
 If we cannot successfully defend ourselves against claims that our product candidates caused injuries, we could incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for any product candidate that we may develop; - loss of revenue; - substantial monetary awards to patients, healthy volunteers or their children; - significant time and costs to defend the related litigation; - withdrawal of clinical trial participants; - the inability to commercialize any product candidates that we may develop; and - injury to our reputation and significant negative media attention.
+- decreased demand for any product candidate that we may develop; - loss of revenue: - substantial monetary awards to patients, healthy volunteers or their children; - significant time and costs to defend the related litigation; - withdrawal of clinical trial participants; - the inability to commercialize any product candidates that we may develop; and - injury to our reputation and significant negative media attention.